limodesigner/rainydays/README.md

 - Kenneth Collins and Fredrik Rustad

-## Want to take a look at my Rainydays?
+## Do you want to take a look at my Rainydays?

 Netlify: https://rainydays-everydayjackets.netlify.app